 How to Add New Custom Widgets to Admin Dashboard

-Creating new widgets is almost as easy as removing widgets.
-You get five different pre-designed widgets that you can tweak and add to your dashboard.
-Let’s see how.
+Creating new widgets in Ultimate Dashboard is almost as easy as removing widgets.
+You get five different pre-designed widgets to choose from.

 Go to Ultimate Dash… > Add New.
 This will start the process of adding a new widget.

 Firstly, you need to select the Widget type.
-Then, you can add an Icon widget, Text widget, Video widget, HTML widget, and a Contact Form widget.
+Then, you can add an Icon widget, Text widget, Video widget, HTML widget, and a Contact Form widget to your WordPress Dashboard.

 - Select the widget type as Contact Form widget.